 4. Any substance used in accordance with a sanction or approval granted prior to the enactment of the Food Additives Amendment of 1958, pursuant to the federal act; the Poultry Products Inspection Act (21 U.S.C. ss.
 451 et seq.); or the Meat Inspection Act of March 4, 1967 (34 Stat.
 1260), as amended and extended (21 U.S.C. ss.
 71 et seq.).

-(p) “Food establishment” means any factory, food outlet, or any other facility manufacturing, processing, packing, holding, or preparing food or selling food at wholesale or retail.
-The term does not include any business or activity that is regulated under s.
+(p) “Food establishment” means a factory, food outlet, or other facility manufacturing, processing, packing, holding, or preparing food or selling food at wholesale or retail.
+The term does not include a business or activity that is regulated under s.
+413.051, s.
 500.80, chapter 509, or chapter 601.
 The term includes tomato packinghouses and repackers but does not include any other establishments that pack fruits and vegetables in their raw or natural states, including those fruits or vegetables that are washed, colored, or otherwise treated in their unpeeled, natural form before they are marketed.